nb-systems/Cordova-Framework/README.md

 You have the opportunity to install this repository in two different ways.

 - __Download__
-  - Download the actually branch of the GitHub project and unpack the .ZIP file to your system (or Folder you want)
+  - Download the actually branch of the GitHub project and unpack the .ZIP file to your system (or Folder you want).

 OR